5 Ways Smallholder Farmers Can Reduce and React to Climate Impact

 5 ways farmers can reduce climate change’s impact:

 - Develop resistant/reactive seeds and fertilizers: Imagine a package of “climate smart” seeds and nutrients that resist drought and react when the rains come.
-Research organizations such as the VFRC make creating and scaling such a technology possible.
+Research teams at IFDC and our partners make creating and scaling such a technology possible.

 - Create mobile weather apps: Mobile platforms such as mFarms are increasingly popular among smallholder farmers.
 While infrastructural challenges remain, weather apps could quickly be scaled up and out.